 Annual Graduate Student Conference

 Every Spring Semester, the English Graduate Organization plans an interdisciplinary conference where graduate students from UMass and regional programs present their scholarly work to the University community.
 Sessions are chaired either by faculty or by the students themselves.
 This conference is an excellent opportunity for young scholars to present their work at an early stage in their careers to a supportive and interested audience.

 This year-long, faculty-led, voluntary writing group has been enormously successful in helping students through the sometimes difficult transition into a full-time writing project.
 This workshop usually consists of ten or fewer students, and topics about the dissertation process itself are the focus of early discussions.
 Students also present their work-in-progress to the group throughout the year, receiving helpful feedback from their peers.
 Most students leave the dissertation workshop with a completed prospectus and first chapter.

-- In addition, the Associate Director reads over each student’s dossier to determine that all letters are present and in order, and that the dossier represents the student in the best possible fashion.
+- Dossier review: In addition, the Associate Director reads over each student’s dossier to determine that all letters are present and in order, and that the dossier represents the student in the best possible fashion.

-- Every student who is invited to interview for any position is offered a practice interview by the department.
+- Mock interviews: Every student who is invited to interview for any position is offered a practice interview by the department.
 The interview lasts approximately 35-40 minutes, and is then analyzed and discussed with the student by the faculty-member participants and the Director or Associate Director of Graduate Studies.

-- The Associate Director meets with every student who is scheduled for an on-campus interview to discuss what to expect and how to handle various scenarios.
+- One-on-one guidance: The Associate Director meets with every student who is scheduled for an on-campus interview to discuss what to expect and how to handle various scenarios.
 Faculty members are also willing to discuss multiple job offers with students and how to make the decision that is best for them at this point in their lives.